|

 from PCP to Zabbix.
 Any available performance metric, live or

-exporting using either command line arguments or a configuration
+using either command line arguments or a configuration file.

-for the metricspec description accepted on pcp2zabbix command
+the metricspec description accepted on pcp2zabbix command line.

 configuration file syntax.
 This page describes pcp2zabbix